OWASP/owasp-mastg/docs/MASTG/tests/android/MASVS-RESILIENCE/MASTG-TEST-0046.md

 ### Bypassing Example: UnCrackable App for Android Level 2

 When dealing with obfuscated apps, you'll often find that developers purposely "hide away" data and functionality in native libraries.
-You'll find an example of this in [UnCrackable App for Android Level 2](../../../apps/android/MASTG-APP-0004.md "UnCrackable App for Android Level 2").
+You'll find an example of this in #MASTG-APP-0004.

 At first glance, the code looks like the prior challenge.
 A class called `CodeCheck` is responsible for verifying the code entered by the user.
 The actual check appears to occur in the `bar` method, which is declared as a _native_ method.